 Winner: Magic Kingdom

-Magic Kingdom may not have the most thrill rides, but it has a huge number of iconic rides that are great for the whole family.
-Not that Epcot doesn’t have its share, Magic Kingdom simply has more.
-From the “Mountains” to Haunted Mansion to Pirates of the Caribbean, there’s a lot of fun to be had.
+Magic Kingdom has a huge number of iconic rides that are great for the whole family.
+What it lacks in thrills it makes up for in pure childlike delight.
+Epcot has fewer rides, though some are a little more advanced.
+From the “Mountains” to Haunted Mansion to Pirates of the Caribbean, there’s a lot of fun to be had at Magic Kingdom.

 Magic Kingdom’s Best Rides